attilakundev/osm-rcaf/README.md

 For now, it can both analyze and fix route=* relations mostly, but for railroads, multipolygons it's limited to analyzing.
 There are a lot of deficiencies.

-The osm-rcaf is the main folder's name when you pull it but if you change it yourself, of course you have to supply the module name the way you named the folder the project is in, like src.webserver or code.webserver etc.
-But of course, you can change this running method if it's too annoying. :) (of course you have to step out one folder to run the code)
+How to use it?
+You have to be in the main folder (so don't step any of the folders).

 CLI version:
-`python -m osm-rcaf.analyzer_cli --relation <relation id, can be separated with commas, not required> --source <source xml file, not required> --relationcfg <path to a text file containing multiple relation IDs, not required> --outdir <the path where the results will be stored> --verbose --logfile <name of the logfile, if you want>`
+`python -m src.analyzer_cli --relation <relation id, can be separated with commas, not required> --source <source xml file, not required>
+--relationcfg <path to a text file containing multiple relation IDs, not required> --outdir <the path where the results will be stored> --verbose --logfile <name of the logfile, if you want>`

 Webserver:
-`python -m osm-rcaf.webserver` -> it will open it on port 5000 by default, but can be modified, if needed.
+`python -m src.webserver` -> it will open it on port 5000 by default, but can be modified, if needed.
 Then you just enter localhost:5000 (or 127.0.0.1:5000) and then you can use it.
 Sample UI:
 ![Screenshot 2024-01-16 202511](https://github.com/attilakundev/osm-rcaf/assets/35130944/9cf636cb-bb41-4e22-a388-9f0dbebd287e)